 How Does a Gas Control Valve Work?

-A gas burner sits underneath the appliance and heats the gas that is supplied.
-The control valve regulates the pressure and the amount of gas that is supplied to the unit.
-The pressure is important.
-Too much pressure could result in fires or explosions.
-Too little pressure will not allow the proper amount of gas to be ignited for the appliance to operate.
+A gas burner sits underneath the appliance and heats by burning the gas that is supplied.
+The control valve regulates the gas that is supplied to the unit.

-Another function of the control valve is to sense whether the gas is being heated or not.
-As the gas passes over the pilot light, the gas is ignited.
-This creates a higher temperature.
-If the temperature is not reached, the valve will cut off the supply.
-This prevents potentially deadly gas from sitting around and escaping in to the environment.
+Another function of the control valve is to sense whether the thermocouple is being heated or not.
+As the gas is burned by the pilot light, this warms the thermocouple.
+If the right temperature is not reached, the valve will cut off the supply.
+This prevents potentially deadly gas from escaping into the environment and possibly being an explosion hazard.